St. Louis in St. Louis County, Missouri — The American Midwest (Upper Plains)

 Erected by Ulysses S. Grant National Historic Site.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Changes at White Haven / ~150 Years Ago - Grants Horses (within shouting distance of this marker); Grant's Departure / ~150 Years Ago— A Slave Plantation (within shouting distance of this marker); Green Haven? (within shouting distance of this marker); Early Owners of the Farm (within shouting distance of this marker); New Buildings for White Haven (within shouting distance of this marker); Slaves Only (within shouting distance of this marker); The Roads to White Haven (within shouting distance of this marker).
+Outbuildings / ~150 Years Ago—Colored Troops (within shouting distance of this marker); Green Haven? (within shouting distance of this marker); Early Owners of the Farm (within shouting distance of this marker); New Buildings for White Haven (within shouting distance of this marker); Slaves Only (within shouting distance of this marker); The Roads to White Haven The White Haven Estate: Other Houses (within shouting distance of this marker); The Working Farm (within shouting distance of this marker).
 Touch for a list and map of all markers in St. Louis.

 Categories. • African Americans • War, US Civil •

 More.
-Search the internet for Working Plantation / ~150 Years Ago - Emancipation.
+Search the internet for A Community within a Community / ~150 Years Ago—Contraband.

 Credits.
-This page was last revised on August 27, 2018.
+This page was last revised on October 16, 2018.
 This page originally submitted on August 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 64 times since then and 17 times this year.
-Photos: 1, 2, 3, 4. submitted on August 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 63 times since then and 20 times this year.
+Last updated on October 15, 2018, by Devry Becker Jones of Washington, District of Columbia.
+Photos: 1, 2, 3, 4. submitted on August 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.